 When I first started backpacking it was a different world in many respects.
 Taking a gap year was not as widespread or as widely accepted.
 Mobile phones were only just starting to become popular and certainly were not the norm, the internet was still in its relative infancy (and if you wanted to use it you had to search out an ubiquitous internet cafe).
 Lonely Planet were still considered the ‘bible’, the Beach wasn’t nostalgic and everyone certainly didn’t have one of those damn selfie sticks!
 A lot has changed.

 Technology has changed so much in the last decade alone that it has invariably changed how people travel.
 Maps, instant booking sites and even language apps are all available at a touch on smartphones.
 Guide books like Lonely Planet are now pretty much remnants of the past, the shells of what they used to be and now only used as mass tourism booking sites for tours and package ‘experiences’.
 Independent travel sold off to the highest bidder.
 The backpackers that used to follow them religiously now give me a good career by following independent travel websites and blogs instead.

-I am genuinely glad that I got to experience world travel in my twenties, before the age of smartphones and the gap year industry.
+I am genuinely glad that I got to experience world travel in my twenties, before the age of smartphones and the gap year industry took hold.

 Back in my early twenties, there was no multitude of travel blogs to research the destination beforehand.
 Arriving somewhere new had a genuine sense of adventure as you stepped off the plane armed only with a well thumbed copy of Lonely Planet and whatever information you had managed to glean from other travellers along the way.
 It was big, it was scary, I made a ton of mistakes, hell I even very nearly met my maker once or twice!
 But I had a hell of a time doing it!